 Fellswater is Boston’s dynamic Celtic music ensemble.
 We play a wide range of music from Traditional to modern compositions that draws from the heritage of all the Celtic nations, especially Scotland, Ireland, Galicia and Canada.
 Our instrumentation changes depending on the musical selection and includes vocals, whistles, Irish flute, guitar, octave mandolin, violin, cello, nyckelharpa, Celtic harp, piano accordion, Scottish smallpipes, border pipes and percussion.

 Fellswater is available to hire for a wide range of indoor and outdoor events; from full-length concerts to weddings, anniversaries and special events.
 We are the perfect ensemble for Highland Games, Celtic and Folk festivals.
 Our travel range is primarily throughout the Northeastern U.S. with occasional overseas appearances.
 The ensemble can appear in typical concert casual wear or more formal attire.

 Dave Cabral, Cello, Viola, Celtic harp

 Dave Cabral is an active and versatile musician who performs throughout the greater Boston area as a chamber, orchestral and pit musician.
 He attended the Boston Conservatory of Music as a viola performance major, but is equally comfortable on cello and violin.
 Dave’s passion for chamber music takes many forms.
 He is a founding member and cellist of the Essex Piano Trio and performs professionally with that group as well.
-He has been a featured soloist in several orchestras including the Melrose Symphony and the Orchestra on the Hill.
-He also plays fife and is a member of the Middlesex County Volunteers Fifes and Drums.
+He has been a featured soloist in several orchestras including the Melrose Symphony, Salem Philharmonic and the Arlington Symphony.
 In addition to his work as a professional musician, he is chief echocardiographer (ultrasound of the heart) at Boston Medical Center’s department of Pediatric Cardiology.

 Dave plays cello, fiddle, viola and Celtic harp with Fellswater.

 Kyle Forsthoff, Percussion

-Kyle plays bodhran, bones, dumbek, cajon, pandeiro, ocean drum and ankle bells with Fellswater.
+Kyle plays bodhran, bones, pandeiro, ocean drum and ankle bells with Fellswater.

 Elizabeth Ketudat, Fiddle, Nyckelharpa